-The Accutorr Plus CPU/NIBP module controls the functions of the NIBP, receives input data from the keypad, temperature probes and SpO_2 module, transmits output data to the recorder, interface connection for a serial I/O port for PC communication.
+The Accutorr Plus CPU/NIBP module controls the functions of the NIBP, temperature probes, and ${\rm SpO}2$ module; transmits output data to the recorder; and provides a serial I/O port connection for PC communication.

-In addition, the CPU/NIBP module distributes the power from the power supply, which includes power and control signals to the LED/Tone module.
-Thru this board the power will be distributed to the rest of the system, for example, the Recorder and the SpO_2 modules.
-Also, the CPU/NIBP module supplies separate power to the LCD back light converter to be used on the Accutorr Plus.
+The CPU/NIBP module distributes power from the power supply, which includes power and control signals to the LED/Tone module, to the remaining components of the system such as the recorder and SpO_2 modules.
+The CPU/NIBP module also supplies separate power to the LED backlight and provides trend data to the display.

 The CPU/NIBP circuit board is comprised of both software and hardware.
 The following is a summary of the software control exercised and the major hardware affected.
-This is for informational purposes only, and both software and hardware controls maybe changed at any time without notice.
+This is for informational purposes only, and both software and hardware controls may be changed at any time without notice.